How to Solve Xbox One WiFi Connection Problems!

 Unable to Connect to Xbox Live

-- Sometimes Xbox Live experiences issues and is down.
+- Sometimes Xbox Live experiences issues and can be down.
 First check the status of Xbox Live to make sure that there aren't any worldwide problems affecting global connectivity, problems that are out of your control.

 - If there is nothing wrong with the status of Xbox Live, the next step is to restore the network settings to factory defaults.
 Once you have reset the console's network settings, turn your console off and on again.
 For wireless network, you will receive a message to configure wireless settings.
 Follow the instructions to connect.